 Hangingstone SAGD Demonstration

-Since 2006, KCB has provided environmental and engineering services to JACOS for their Hangingstone steam-assisted gravity drainage (SAGD) facility.
-Work conducted has included:
+KCB provided environmental and engineering services to JACOS for their Hangingstone steam-assisted gravity drainage (SAGD) facility.
+Work conducted included:

 - development, updating and submission of groundwater monitoring plans (GMPs) and soil monitoring plans (SMPs) to meet regulatory permit requirements;